pinbo/junli-blog/content/apps/2024-07-26-CS-Kronos-gene-match.md

 <p style="color:red";>Select with your own eyes based on chromosome matches and %identity.</p>

-Please paste gene IDs (e.g. TraesCS5A02G391700) below.
+Please paste gene IDs (e.g. TraesCS5A02G391700) or transcript IDs (TraesCS5A02G391700.1, will be converted to gene IDs by the tool) below.
 *Each line is a gene*.

+Output will be the best matching transcript IDs.

 **Gene ID conversion**:
 <select id="box1">